facebook/infer/_docs/01-linters.md

 In the following we show a few examples of simple checks you may wish to write and the corresponding formulas:

-* A check for flagging a Objective-C class that inherits from a class that shouldn't be subclassed.
+* <a name="subclass_check"></a>A check for flagging a Objective-C class that inherits from a class that shouldn't be subclassed.

 ```
 DEFINE-CHECKER SUBCLASSING_TEST_EXAMPLE = {